sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 }
 ```

-Black box testing was the easy part.
+Black box testing is the easy part.
-The test module is your first customer, it reads
+Test module `black.box` is main module `com.xyz`'s first customer.
+It adheres to the modular boundaries in the same way as any other module does.

+Now to the not so easy part...

 ## Modular White Box Testing